 Positive

-The play debuted as a one-act piece for two weeks at the Edinburgh Festival Fringe, 2013.
-Following further development into a full two-act play, it played at London’s Waterloo East Theatre as a one-off fundraiser on World AIDS Day that same year, where it sold out.
+The play debuted as a self-produced one-act piece at the Edinburgh Festival Fringe in 2013.
+Following further development into a two-act play, it played at London’s Waterloo East Theatre as a one-off fundraiser on World AIDS Day that same year, where it sold out.
 Following more development, it returned to the same theatre from May 13 – June 1, 2014, where it picked up a heap of critical acclaim and an Offie nomination for Most Promising New Playwright.

 Director: Rob Ellis [Edinburgh 2013], James Callas Ball [Waterloo East 2014], Harry Burton [Park Theatre 2015]